-1.1: There is a defined leadership and governance structure with clinical, nursing and managerial lead roles, with protected time in their job plans.
+1.1: There is a defined leadership and governance structure with clinical, nursing, and managerial lead roles.
+The clinical lead should be facilitated to carry out their role.

-The leadership team should invite staff feedback to assess their effectiveness, for example a 360 feedback process.
+The leadership team should invite staff feedback to assess their effectiveness, for example a 360° feedback process.

-- A summary description of the leadership roles and responsibilities for the service (clinical lead, nurse lead, training lead, management leadership and support), including the time commitment allowed to support leadership functions. - > Feedback about leadership and governance performance.
+- > A summary description of the leadership roles and responsibilities for the service (clinical lead, nurse lead, training lead, management leadership and support), including the time commitment allowed to support leadership functions. - Feedback about leadership and governance performance.